chrokh/toow-old/_sources/chapters/interfaces.md

 ICoordinate coord = new Coordinate(0, 0);
 ```

+Remember how we [way back](run-time-and-compile-time-types) said that the compile-time type and the run-time type don't necessarily have to be the same?
+Remember how we said that we would see cases of that later?

+Have a look at the assignment statement above.
-Notice how the compile-time type on the left is an interface (or generally: an abstraction) while the run-time type on the right is a concrete class.
+The compile-time type on the left is an interface (or generally: an abstraction) while the run-time type on the right is a concrete class.
 Why this is useful and what we can do with this is something that we'll deal with in the chapter on [subtype polymorphism](subtype-polymorphism).

 ### Implementing multiple interfaces

-Before we move on we should mention that you can implement multiple interfaces by simply separating them with commas.
+Before we move on we should mention that a class can implement multiple interfaces by simply separating them with commas.
 Let's say that we want to split our previous interface into the two interfaces `IPositionable` and `ITranslatable`.

 ```{code-cell} csharp